papinhacker/A3-Antistasi-Plus/ForkChangelog.md

 ## 1.8.3
 ## Additions
-- Ability to toggle uniform and non-armored headgear randomization for Rebel Loadouts via new switch button in commander menu (ENABLED is pre -1.8.3 behaviour, DISABLED completely disabled uniform and headgear randomization allowing commanders to standartize look of their rebels)
+- Ability to toggle uniform and non-armored headgear randomization for Rebel Loadouts via new switch button in commander menu (ENABLED is pre -1.8.3 behaviour, DISABLED completely disables uniform and headgear randomization allowing commanders to standartize look of their rebels)
 - (3CBF) Added CZ550 and M1903A1 to starting gear
 - (3CBF) Added USP, PPSH-41, FN FAL, ACR, AUG, Scoped M1901A1, CZ-550 Scope to Arms Dealer store
 - (3CBF) Added SKS to CDF and AFRF militia units (carbines category)